-- 10.1.
-Age UK Sutton primarily use Consent as the legal basis for processing information. - 10.2.
-Age UK Sutton will ask for consent to gather, process and store personal data in order to provide a safe and effective service to clients, engage volunteers or communicate with those who have given consent for their data to be stored, for example if signing up for marketing communication.
-This information will be stored on our database and used for the purposes of providing data subjects with the support and information they require. - 10.3.
-In some situations, Age UK Sutton may use Legitimate Interest as the basis for processing information in specific circumstances, such as to provide information about an external organisation. - 10.4.
-Individuals have the right to withdraw any consents they have given for any processing they have given it for. - 10.5.
-Further details relating to when consent is an appropriate lawful basis can be found in the Lawful Basis and Retention Schedule.
+- 10.1 Consent should only be used as the basis for processing information in specific circumstances, such as to share information with an external organisation or to sign up for marketing communication. - 10.2 Individuals have the right to withdraw any consents they have given for any processing they have given it for. - 10.3 Further details relating to when consent is an appropriate lawful basis can be found in the Lawful Basis and Retention Schedule